LesleyLai/digital-garden/content/Concepts/problems of the p-value.md

 ### Overemphasis on Dichotomous Decision-Making
 > related: [[./binary thinking|binary thinking]]

 Reliance on p-values often encourages a binary mindset of either "rejecting" or "retaining" the null hypothesis, based on arbitrary thresholds like $0.05$.
-This approach is prone to both hyped claims (false positives) and dismissal of real effects (false negatives).
+This approach is prone to [[Type I and type II errors|both hyped claims (false positives) and dismissal of real effects (false negatives)]].

 Instead, some researchers think that the p-value should be interpreted as a continuous variable rather than in a dichotomous way.
 They also propose reconceptualizing [[./confidence interval|confidence intervals]] as "compatibility intervals." [^4]

 Further, some people believe that statistical significance is widespread because it sates to our human desire for certainty.
 However, they think that we should instead [[embrace uncertainty|embracing uncertainty]] and avoid oversimplifying the would's complexity. [^1]

+### Publication Bias
+The requirement of statistical significance as a criterion can cause publication bias.
+In particular, statistical non significant results are less likely to be published. [^8]

 ## Teaching of P-value
 Despite serious concerns, hypothesis testing and p-value are still often taught in intro statistical courses, often without mentioning any above mentioned issues.
 One professor mentioned that it may be due to the circularity that "we teach it because it's what we do in industry, and we do it because it's what we were taught." [^7]